 The Rainforest Alliance is transitioning all cocoa traceability to our new digital platform MultiTrace.

 MultiTrace supports a new and improved way of working between the Rainforest Alliance, farmers, and companies.
 Farmers and companies will have a single transactional system to record all purchases, sales, and conversions of the Rainforest Alliance and UTZ certified cocoa.
-The platform provides users with more information, tailored guidance, and a faster license approval process.
+The platform provides users with more information, tailored guidance, and a centralized system.

 Our vision for traceability

-Our vision is to create the link between volumes from individual farms and the final claim being made.
+Our vision is to create a link between volumes from individual farms and the final claim being made.

-We aim to make full traceability from farm to final product possible, while allowing for flexibility to use the traceability level that best suits specific supply chains within the minimum levels allowed in our program.
+We aim to make full traceability possible from farm to final product, while allowing for flexibility to use the traceability level that best suits specific supply chains within our program (IP, MIX IP, SG, MB).
 This includes the launch of Origin Matching Mass Balance, which we see as the evolution and necessary next step in mass balance.

 Traceability and MultiTrace platform